nathany/ferris-mark-vk/PROMPTS.md

 > Documentation is available at: https://docs.rs/vulkanalia-vma/latest/vulkanalia_vma/
 > This is a challenging upgrade, so we should make a plan first.
 And determine if we can break it down into smaller steps.

+VMA Migration Complete! ✅

+---

+> Awesome!
+Please run the app to see the best practices suggestions from AMD and NVIDIA, several around memory allocation.
+> Now that we are using VMA, would some of these changes be easier?
+What would the magnitude of the code change be?
+Would it be more difficult to understand afterwards?
+What might the benefits be?

+Our application is already doing several things well with VMA:
+- Using persistent mapping for frequently updated buffers (`MAPPED` flag)
+- Using appropriate memory usage types (`AutoPreferDevice` for GPU-only, `Auto` for CPU-to-GPU)
+- Proper memory type selection through VMA's automatic selection

+1. **NVIDIA Memory Priority Warning** 🔴 **HIGH IMPACT
+2. **NVIDIA Pageable Device Local Memory** 🟡 **MEDIUM IMPACT
+3. **AMD Pipeline Layout Size Warning** 🟡 **MEDIUM IMPACT **Implementation**: Optimize descriptor set layout, use push constants more efficiently

+---

+> Please go through all the code and add concise comments suitable for someone still learning Vulkan.
+> Since the order deallocation is important for proper cleanup, we should comment on that too (on struct fields, etc) as appropriate.

 ---